Trait arrow_array::array::Array

 The null buffer contains the “physical” nulls of an array, that is how the nulls are represented in the underlying arrow format.

-The physical representation is efficient, but is sometimes non intuitive for certain array types such as those with nullable child arrays like DictionaryArray::values or RunArray::values, or without a null buffer, such as NullArray.
+The physical representation is efficient, but is sometimes non intuitive for certain array types such as those with nullable child arrays like DictionaryArray::values, RunArray::values or UnionArray, or without a null buffer, such as NullArray.

 To determine if each element of such an array is “logically” null, use the slower Array::logical_nulls to obtain a computed mask.